E-t0m/zeroinput/README.md

 # zeroinput
 set power demand to zero
-for multiple soyosource gti inverters and multiple victron or eSmart3 MPPT charge controllers
+with (multiple) soyosource gti inverters and (multiple) victron and / or eSmart3 MPPT charge controllers

 ### [Introduction in english language](about_en.md)
 ### [Vorstellung in deutscher Sprache](about_de.md)